FourBasic/Skittle-Sorter/README.md

+Not perfect but complete.
+No more time will be wasted perfecting skittle sotation.

 Source code for PlatformIO Skittle Sorter 3D printed useless machine - https://makerworld.com/en/models/433867

 You'll need additional libraries from these awesome folks: